ultraleetj/midi-lyric-checker/README.md

 ### program overview
 The app has three main elements: a list view with tracks, a lyrics display field, and a status field.
 You must load a file first.
 You can select the track that will be played using the list.
 Only one track plays at a time.
 The lyrics field will highlight and scroll the lyrics.
 Accented characters due to midi limitations will be shown as some strange symbols, this will hopefully be fixed at some point.
 The status field displays the note you are on, say, three out of 50, and the syllable as well, the tempo and the selected tracks for notes and lyrics.
 Some notation or karaoke programs could put notes in one track, lyrics in another track, or both notes and lyrics in the same track.
 The program supports both and has automatic detection.
 To start, open a file.
 You will then select track pairs for: One track containing notes, and another track containing lyrics, or  simply accept or check the default detection.
 It is possible that lyrics may be incorrectly displayed for a track, but this will depend on the specific knoledge of which track has the corresponding lyrics to the notes track.
 If there are many voices to check in a file, in the case of chorales, you can select one or many pairs to review.
-There is also the possibility of  pairing a track with notes and no lyrics.
+There is also the possibility of  pairing a track with notes and no lyrics to use with instrumental accompanying parts for example.

 ### Navigation and playback controls
 - **Space** - Play/Pause